hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > > ![[Pasted image 20241109185821.png|250]] ![[Pasted image 20241109185715.png|250]]

 > [!warning]- Warning for `Enum` and `Struct`
 > Those types can be unstable.
-Adding new entries while the blueprints are open and saving the changes will at the very least invalidate the nodes, or could cause possible engine crashes.
+> Adding new entries while the blueprints are open and saving the changes will at the very least invalidate the nodes, or could cause possible engine crashes.
+> As far as I experienced with those, *adding* new entries results in less issues than **renaming/editing** existing entries.

 > [!Info]- Containers (`Single`, `Array`, `Set` or `Map`)
 > For almost every variables types, you can decide if your variable *container* type is `Single`, `Array`, `Set` or `Map`. <br>